petkivim/location-service/db/mysql/README.md

 Default passwords for the database users are listed below.

 * username: _loc_ser_login_, password: _location_service_login_
+  * Used for the admin application's user authentication only
 * username: _loc_ser_admin_, password: _location_service_admin_
+  * Used by the admin application
 * username: _loc_ser_, password: _location_service_
+  * Used by the endpoint application